MartianColonist/POSEIDON/docs/index.rst

 * Transmission spectra modelling for 1D, 2D, and 3D exoplanet atmospheres.
 * Rapid atmospheric retrievals that can run on your laptop.
-* Model planets ranging from ultra-hot Jupiters to temperate terrestrial worlds.
+* Model support for planets ranging from ultra-hot Jupiters to temperate terrestrials.
+* Parametric prescriptions for stellar contamination, multidimensional clouds, and more.
 * High-resolution line-by-line models (:math:`R \sim 10^6`) for cross correlation analyses.
-* Stellar contamination and multidimensional clouds.

 The initial public release of POSEIDON contains tutorials on generating model transmission spectra with TRIDENT and running atmospheric retrievals.